Xilinx/zynqmp-pspcie-epdma/README.md

 	cd apps

-	sudo ./pio_test -o 0x0 -l 64
+	./pio_test -o 0x0 -l 64

 		-o option specifies offset at PCI BAR 2.
 		-l option specifies length of data to be written and read back.

+- Uninstall the kernel module

+	sudo make remove

+- Clean Driver and Application

+	make clean

 Frequently Asked Questions

-	Q. How do we unistall kernel module driver ?
-	A: Use the following commands to uninstall the driver.
-		- Uninstall the kernel module. sudo make remove
 	Q: How do I modify the PCIe Device IDs recognized by the kernel module driver?
 	A: The driver/ps_pcie_dma.c file constains the pci_device_id struct that identifies the PCIe Device IDs that are recognized by the driver in the following format: